Lars-B/interactive-wiw/README.md

 ## Installation

 Requires a python installation.
+The instructions below should be up to date when downloading the latest release source code and unzipping it.
-After cloning the repostory open a terminal and `cd` into its directory.
+Open a terminal and `cd` into the downloaded (and unzipped) directory.

+When cloning the repository instead, some requirements and new features might not be fully functioning without additional tinkering and package installation.

 Create a python virtual environment named `appenv` with
 ```bash